covia-ai/covia/docs/white-paper.md

 - Cryptographic hashes for content (allowing verification and content acquisition)
 - Asset provenance (e.g. references to input data sets used for model training etc.)

 Asset metadata is produced by the author of an asset upon asset creation.
-Normally, this should be automated with the ability for the author to add optional fields if required.
+Typically, this can be automated with the ability for the author to add optional fields if required.

 Relying parties may choose to independently validate claims expressed in the metadata, or alternatively may trust the author.
 It is important to note that while some metadata can be automatically verified, this is not possible for all forms of metadata, since claims may depend on external information and judgement (e.g. relating to legal IP rights).

 ### Asset IDs

-All assets are logically identified with a unique ID, which is defined to be the cryptographic hash of the asset metadata.
+All assets are logically identified with a unique ID.

+The ID is defined to be the cryptographic hash of the asset metadata.
+By also including the hash(es) or any relevant content within the metadata, this effectively forms the root of a Merkle tree, such that all metadata and content can be recursively verified.
+This also means that the ID can be used to locate the metadata in **content-addressable storage**.

-This ensures that every version of every asset can be uniquely identified and verified using its ID alone.
+This scheme of identifying assets by a cryptographic ID ensures that every version of every asset can be uniquely identified and verified using its ID alone.

 ### Venues

-A venue is a location that manages assets.
+A venue is a logical location that manages assets.

+Typically, venues are aligned with some organisation or group within an organisation that controls sets of related data.
+An example might be a predictive modelling team that builds AI models based on consumer behavioural data.
+The venue would be used for storing training data and predictive models as assets, and offering services that allow other parts of the organisation or trusted partners to request pseudonymised output data sets.

 Venues, by design, may differ in a number of important ways:
 - The types of compute facilities or services or data services provides
 - Physical limitations, such as storage capacity
 - Different governance arrangements or access control rules

-Typically, venues are aligned with some organisational unit or function that controls sets of related data.
-An example might be a predictive modelling team that builds AI models based on consumer behavioural data.
-The venue would be used for storing training data and predictive models as assets, and offering services that allow other parts of the organisation or trusted partners to request pseudonymised output data sets.
+- Scale can be anything from a single network connected server up to a global virtual network spanning multiple data centres

 ### References

-Being able to utilise an asset requires two pieces of information:
+Utilising an asset through the protocol requires two pieces of information:
 - The asset ID, which identifies the asset (and the means to verify it)
 - A venue which provides access to the asset

+Together, this information is a "reference" to an asset.

 In most circumstances, this information may safely be made public: the asset ID is a cryptographic hash which by design conveys no useful information about the asset metadata or content contained within, and the venue should enforce appropriate access control to ensure that the asset cannot be accessed by unauthorised users.

-It is common for multiple venues to possess a copy of the same asset.
+It is possible for multiple venues to possess a copy of the same asset.
 This can be recognised by references that contain the same asset ID.
 Since assets are immutable and verifiable, obtaining an asset from one venue is equivalent to any other.
 For efficiency reasons, users should prefer utilising a copy of an asset in a local venue if it is already available.

 References are possible in multiple formats: